Lidiadev/external-api-client/README.md

 * Cache is used to improve performance.
 * Retry pattern is used with Polly.

+Further improvements:
+- use Redis Cache and a worker roler to process the data and add it to the cache.
+The GET request will always hit the cache instead of performing expensive requests which take some time to be processed.

 ## Prerequirements

 * Visual Studio 2017